 Below is a list of the most important things for the class (grading outline, course requirements, and required reading materials).
-If you email me or ask me a question about something that is answered in this section, I will refer you to the syllabus.
 For details on any of the points below, please consult the remainder of the syllabus.
 Due dates are listed in the Course Roadmap at the end of the syllabus.